• Skip to primary navigation

 Below are step-by-step instructions on how to make gochujang chicken:

-1. Cube the chicken: Dice chicken thighs into 1.5-inch pieces, transfer to a large mixing bowl, and set aside.
+1. Cube the chicken: Dice the chicken thighs into 1.5-inch cubes, place in a large mixing bowl, and set aside.

-1. Make the sauce: In a small bowl, combine the sauce ingredients as listed above.
-Mix well and set aside.
+1. Make the sauce: In a small bowl, combine all sauce ingredients and mix until well blended.
+Set aside.

-1. Coat chicken in starch: Add the cornstarch to the bowl of diced chicken and toss until evenly coated.
+1. Coat the chicken in starch: Add cornstarch to the chicken and toss until each piece is evenly coated.

-1. Fry coated chicken: Heat vegetable oil in a large pan on medium-high heat until it appears shimmery.
-Fry coated chicken in small batches until golden and crispy, about 5-7 minutes.
-Remove and transfer the fried chicken to a wire rack or paper-towel-lined plate to remove excess oil.
+1. Fry the chicken: Heat vegetable oil in a large pan over medium-high heat until shimmering.
+Working in small batches, fry the chicken until golden and crispy, about 5-7 minutes.
+Transfer to a wire rack or paper towel-lined plate to drain excess oil.

-1. Thicken the sauce: Cook onions until translucent, about 30-45 seconds.
-Pour in the sauce and simmer until thickened.
+1. Thicken the sauce: Sauté the onions until translucent, about 30-45 seconds.
+Add the sauce and simmer until it thickens slightly.

-1. Toss chicken in sauce: Reduce to medium heat, add the fried chicken, and toss to coat evenly.
-Garnish with green onions and sesame seeds.
-Enjoy!
+1. Toss to finish: Reduce heat to medium, add the fried chicken, and toss until evenly coated.
+Garnish with green onions and sesame seeds, then serve.

 Expert Tips

-• Do not pat dry the chicken thighs, as some moisture is needed for the cornstarch to adhere.
+• Do not pat the chicken thighs dry; some surface moisture helps the cornstarch adhere properly.

-• Use a heavy-bottomed pan to maintain the oil temperature.
+• Use a heavy-bottomed pan to help maintain a steady oil temperature.

-• Heat the oil to 325-350°F before frying - using a digital instant-read thermometer to check the temperature.
-If you don't own one, insert a wooden chopstick into the hot oil and look for rapid bubbles.
+• Heat the oil to 325-350°F before frying.
+A digital instant-read thermometer works best; otherwise, insert a wooden chopstick into the oil - rapid bubbling indicates it's ready.

-• Drain the fried chicken on a wire rack or paper-towel lined plate to remove excess oil, preventing soggy chicken.
+• Drain the fried chicken on a wire rack or a paper towel-lined plate to remove excess oil and keep it crisp.

 Variations